 It is a continuous effort to improve your financial situation.
 You do not have to restrain yourself.
 But you can always spend it more smartly.
 Find out these significant recurring expenses and optimize them!
 For instance, I saved a lot on my car insurance and mobile plan.
 Find out these small expenses that sum up quickly and optimize them!
 Every little bit helps!

 Finally, once you have a budget, you will control your finances.
 It helps you worry less about your finances.
 You will not worry about it once you get a budget and respect it.
 Once you get used to it, it becomes automatic.

 To learn more about budgeting, you can read about the different ways to keep a budget.

 How I budget

-Now that you know you need a budget let’s see how I do my own.
+Now that you know you need a budget, we can see how I do my own.
 I work with a monthly amount.
 I defined several categories of spending.
 Each category has a monthly amount.
-What I do differently than most people is that the sum of the categories is always equal to my income.
+What I do differently than most people is that the sum of the categories always equals my income.